Research

 In addition to my main research focus, I also explore how race and immigration influence various aspects of neighborhood change, such as property ownership, the prevalence of surveillance cameras, and physical disorder.
-The goal of this work is to broaden our sociological understanding of spatial inequality and enhance the methodological and theoretical tools to study it.
+The goal of this work is to broaden our sociological understanding of spatial inequality and enhance our methodological and theoretical tools to study it.

 Recent Publications

-Nima Dahir Sharad Goel, Hao Sheng, Keniel Yao, and Jackelyn Hwang.
+Nima Dahir, Sharad Goel, Hao Sheng, Keniel Yao, and Jackelyn Hwang.
 2025.
 “Surveillance Camera Prevalence and Racial Diversity in Ten US Cities”.
 Nature Cities.

 Nima Dahir.
 2025.
 “Who is Black on the Block?
 Black Immigrants and Changing Black Neighborhoods”.
 RSF: The Russell Sage Foundation Journal of the Social Sciences.